-This will also help you avoid any dangling or getting on your way, especially when you’re pulling hundreds of pounds.
+This will also help you avoid any dangling or extra fabric getting in your way, especially when pulling hundreds of pounds.

-As you know, there are multiple types and fabrics used in straps.
-However, the most crucial part about straps design is to be ergonomic with a snug fit to do its job efficiently.
+As you know, there are multiple types of straps.
+However, the most crucial part of the straps’ design is that they’re ergonomic with a snug fit to do their job efficiently.

-Padding is essential to provide an extra layer of protection and security as well as comfort while using the lifting strap.
+Padding is essential to provide an extra layer of protection, security, and comfort.
 Some lifting straps come with light to medium padding, which is usually neoprene.

-Looking for workout gloves?
-Check out my reviews of the best women’s workout gloves.
+If you’d prefer to have workout gloves over workout straps, check out my reviews of the best women's workout gloves.

 How to Use Lifting Straps Properly

 Each type of lifting strap has a unique way of using it.
-Ideally, using the straps properly starts from finding the right type of lifting strap for your needs.
+Ideally, you’d start by finding the right type of lifting strap for your needs.
 Also, you should avoid wearing them for the wrong exercise.

-Lastly, remember to train your grip power, as lifting straps might make you ignore the need to strengthen your grip.
-This is more critical if you’re lifting competitively in a sport that doesn’t allow wearing these straps.
+Lastly, remember to train your grip strength outside of lifting, as deadlifting straps might make you ignore the need to strengthen your grip.
+This is more critical if you’re lifting competitively in a sport that doesn’t allow straps.

-To wear a common single loop strap, you first need to thread the ends of the strap through a loop to form one fit enough for your grip to pass through.
+To wear a single-loop strap, you first need to thread the ends of the strap through a small loop to form an opening large enough for your grip to pass through.

-After that, you only need to pass your hands and wrap the rest of the strap around the bar.
-(This step is constant in all types of straps)
+After that, you only need to put your hands through the opening and wrap the rest of the strap around the bar.
+(This step is consistent for all types of straps.)

 Should You Wear Lifting Straps All The Time?

 Lifting straps are great at doing what they’re supposed to do.
-In fact, they’re actually too good that they can easily develop over-reliance on them.
+In fact, they’re so effective that you can easily develop an over-reliance on them.

-In other words, you’ll gain more power on your lats and back in general, but your grips would be too weak and unstable in comparison with time.
+In other words, you’ll gain more power on your lats and back in general, but your grip can become weaker and more unstable over time.

-That’s why I recommend that you always do exercises to strengthen your grip if you’re going to wear the lifting straps all the time.
+That’s why I recommend that you always do exercises to strengthen your grip if you’re going to wear the lifting straps frequently.
 These exercises include: